The 10 Best Cursor Competitors and Alternatives in 2026

 2. Replit

 Replit offers cloud-based development environments with built-in AI assistance that runs entirely in your browser.
 It’s commonly used for rapid prototyping and collaborative development.
-It, however, struggles with enterprise-grade security requirements.

 Why it beats Cursor